-It can be hard to get vegan white chocolate, so if this is something you’ve been missing then you are going to love this recipe.
+It can be hard to get hold of vegan white chocolate, so if this is something you’ve been missing then you are going to love this recipe.

 It’s a super simple recipe that tastes totally divine.

-Then you pour it into a jug with an easy pour spout and from there pour it out into moulds and then place into the freezer to set.
+Pour it into a jug with an easy pour spout and from there pour it out into molds and then place into the freezer to set.

-They set really quickly (around 15-20 minutes or so) and after they’re set you can pop them out of the moulds and store them in the fridge.
+They set really quickly (around 15-20 minutes or so) and after they’re set you can pop them out of the molds and store them in the fridge.